agiledev-students-spring2023/final-project-restaurant-item-rating-project/README.md

 4. Open a new terminal
 5. In terminal (2), cd back-end
 6. In terminal (2), enter 'nodemon'
+    1. If an error is displayed after entering 'nodemon' in terminal (2)...
+    2. In terminal (2), enter 'sudo npm install -g nodemon'
+    3. If prompted in terminal (2), enter computer password
+    4. In terminal (2), enter 'nodemon'

 ### The front-end will run on port 3000, while the server will run on port 3002.
 After starting up the application...